lukebccls/syslib/README.md

 *  <ins>Apache</ins> is an open-source HTTP webserver software and it gets requests from web browsers (Chrome, FireFox, etc.) and send back the requested web pages.

-*  <ins>mySQL</ins> is an open-source realational database.
-There are two types of databases realational databases (organizes data into tables with rows and columns) and a non-relational database (typically based on documents).
+*  <ins>mySQL</ins> is an open-source relational database.
+There are two types of databases relational databases (organizes data into tables with rows and columns) and a non-relational database (typically based on documents).
 Users can interact with a mySQL database using SQL or structured query language, MySQL is fast, realiable and scalable.

 *  <ins>PHP</ins> is a server-side programming language that is installed on a server such as Apache.
 The web server processes PHP and sends it as HTML to the browser.
 PHP is easy to use, flexible, and being open-source, has a great community supporting it.